 Enough reminiscing.
 It was time for action.

 Hidden in the smoke, Taylor felt herself rise off the ground.
-The surface she'd been standing on changed from the cement of the roof to the tough hide of her summoned toad.
+The surface she'd been standing on changed from the cement of the roof to the tough yet smooth hide of her summoned toad.

 Somehow, impossibly, her grin stretched even wider.